We've put together the following list of what to avoid when choosing company uniforms to ensure you get the most from your budget.

 In short, the most common mistakes when choosing company uniforms are:

-Still have time?
-Read on to find out why you need to avoid these mistakes with your next workwear order.
-Or if you want a guide to buying workwear, that you can keep for later, download our free one here:
+Read on to find out why you need to avoid these mistakes with your next work uniform order.

 1. Rushing The Decision